MP for Greenwich and Woolwich

 Minister of State (Housing, Communities and Local Government)

-Matthew Pennycook is the Labour (Co-op) MP for Greenwich and Woolwich, first elected in 2015.
-He currently serves as Minister of State for Housing, Communities and Local Government (since July 2024) and has previously served as a shadow minister for Levelling Up, Housing and Communities and for Business, Energy and Industrial Strategy, reflecting a focus on housing, planning and local government.
+Matthew Pennycook is the Labour and Co-operative MP for Greenwich and Woolwich, first elected in 2015.
+He currently serves as Minister of State for Housing, Communities and Local Government, with prior roles as a shadow minister for Levelling Up, Housing and Communities and for Business, Energy and Industrial Strategy.
+His parliamentary work has focused on housing, renters’ rights and planning.

 Generated 21 February 2026